 Research

-Ten cross-cutting docs synthesizing the state of Physical AI in 2026 — AV industry, robotics foundation models, simulation, labeling, world models, open problems, and a sequenced learning roadmap.
+Cross-cutting docs synthesizing the state of Physical AI in 2026 — AV industry, robotics foundation models, simulation, labeling, world models, open problems, and a sequenced learning roadmap — plus a four-part automotive-industry history (the A0–A3 annex) tracing the car from 1886 to the EV & autonomy era.

 - 00